roboll/helmfile/README.md

   tlsCert: "path/to/cert.pem"
   # path to TLS key file (default "$HELM_HOME/key.pem")
   tlsKey: "path/to/key.pem"
+  # limit the maximum number of revisions saved per release.
+Use 0 for no limit (default 10)
+  historyMax: 10

 # The desired states of Helm releases.
 #